Supernova Partners Acquisition (NYSE:SPNV) Sees Unusually-High Trading Volume

-Supernova Partners Acquisition Company, Inc. (NYSE:SPNV) shares saw an uptick in trading volume on Tuesday .
-46,998 shares traded hands during trading, a decline of 91% from the previous session’s volume of 529,193 shares.The stock last traded at $9.95 and had previously closed at $9.91.
+Supernova Partners Acquisition Company, Inc. (NYSE:SPNV) saw an uptick in trading volume on Monday .
+69,002 shares changed hands during trading, a decline of 87% from the previous session’s volume of 523,764 shares.The stock last traded at $9.96 and had previously closed at $9.96.

 Supernova Partners Acquisition Company, Inc does not have significant operations.
 It intends to effect a merger, capital stock exchange, asset acquisition, stock purchase, reorganization, or similar business combination with one or more businesses or entities.
 The company was incorporated in 2020 and is based in Washington, District of Columbia.